 The trails include paved, earthen, crushed stone, and shell.
 Pick your pleasure and go!

 So this is as close as you can be to a stingray and you can pet it too.
 Well, I will say I passed on this opportunity, however, my son pets it.
 He said it feels like velvet.
 I will just go ahead and take his word for it, I think it is funny to see their underbelly.

 The nature center is right next to the bike shop.
 You can enjoy petting a stingray, or getting up close and personal with a horseshoe crab.
 We learned more than we ever wanted to know about a horseshoe crab from superintendent Grant.

 To be honest this thing totally creeped me out but once you learn about it is not so scary.

-The attraction is free, though someone may not always be there to give the description we got.
+The attraction is free, though someone may not always be there to give insight on the tanks, etc.

 I Like Turtles